clairec601/TopDownGame/README.md

     * Pixel Art: This was my first time trying out pixel art; I used a free app on my iPad to both design my sprites and scene items, and animate them as well.
 * Challenges:
    *  I faced many, many challenges while making this game, and felt many, many emotions while doing so.
       * Preserving variables and data between scene changes
+         * ex: if you collect coconut from tree, then proceed to start another character quest that requires a scene change, the game knows you still have the coconut in your possession
-      * Preserving the state of the quests between scene changes
+      * Preserving the state of the quests and character-specific animations between scene changes
+         * quests do not revert back to 'CAN_START' state after scene change
       * Creating my own sprites + animating them
+      * Transitioning between animations at appropriate times
+      * Debugging C# and system errors
       * etc.

 ## Authors